Persuasion (novel): Main characters

 Charles Musgrove Jr. – Son of Charles Musgrove Sr. Husband of Mary and heir to the Musgrove estate.
-He first proposes to Anne, who says no as she does not truly love him.
+He first proposes to Anne, who refuses as she does not love him.
 He marries Mary about five years before the story opens, and they have two sons.
-He is a cheerful man, who loves hunting and easily endures his wife's faults.
+He is a cheerful man, who loves hunting and endures his wife's faults.

 Lady Russell – An intimate friend of the late Lady Elliot and the godmother of Anne, of whom she is particularly fond.
-She is instrumental in Sir Walter's decision to leave Kellynch Hall and avoid financial crisis.
-She values social rank and finds in Anne the Elliot daughter most like her late friend, which leads her to persuade the young girl not to marry Wentworth seven years earlier on account of his lack of wealth.
+She is instrumental in Sir Walter's decision to leave Kellynch Hall and avoid financial ruin.
+She values social rank and finds in Anne the Elliot daughter most like her late friend, which led her to persuade the young Anne not to marry Wentworth seven years earlier on account of his lack of wealth.

 Penelope Clay – A poor widow with children, daughter of Sir Walter's lawyer, and companion of Elizabeth Elliot.
 She aims to flatter Sir Walter into marriage while her oblivious friend looks on.
 Later, she abandons the family to become the unmarried mistress of William Elliot.

 Admiral Croft – A good-natured, plainspoken tenant at Kellynch Hall and brother-in-law of Captain Wentworth.
 In his naval career, he was a captain when he married, present at the major Battle of Trafalgar in 1805, then assigned to the East Indies, and now holds the rank of rear admiral of the white.

 Sophia Croft – Sister of Captain Wentworth and wife of Admiral Croft for the last fifteen years.
 She is 38 years old.
 She offers Anne an example of a strong-minded woman who has married for love instead of money and who has a good life as a naval wife.

 Louisa Musgrove – Second sister of Charles Musgrove, aged about 19.
-Louisa is a high-spirited young lady who has returned with her sister from school.
+Louisa is a high-spirited young woman who has returned with her sister from school.
 She likes Captain Wentworth and seeks his attention.
-She is ultimately engaged to Captain Benwick after recovering from her serious fall.
+She is ultimately engaged to Captain Benwick after recovering from her serious fall in Lyme Regis.
 Her brother Charles notices that she is less lively after suffering the concussion.

 Henrietta Musgrove – Eldest sister of Charles Musgrove.
 Henrietta, aged about 20, is informally engaged to her cousin, Charles Hayter, but is tempted by the more dashing Captain Wentworth.
 Once Hayter returns home, she again connects with him.

 Captain Harville – A friend of Captain Wentworth.
 Wounded two years previously, he is slightly lame.
 Wentworth has not seen his friend since the time of that injury, and is eager to reconnect.
 Harville and his family are settled in nearby Lyme for the winter.
 His wife tends to Louisa, and the children come to stay with the Musgroves for the Christmas holiday.